chrismatthews939/DataEng-Learning-Journal/3. Programming and Scripting Essentials/Topic-3-Python-for-Data_Engineers.md

 ![python features](https://media.licdn.com/dms/image/D4D12AQHEHLbwo8rdSg/article-cover_image-shrink_600_2000/0/1673251056920?e=2147483647&v=beta&t=EgmtXW_H_GGYom-GgMYY-30Gul3U0jKFBAYmFUnyy84)

+Python’s simplicity and flexibility make it an excellent choice for a wide range of applications, from web development to data science and artificial intelligence.

+Its clean syntax and dynamic typing allow for rapid development and prototyping, while its powerful features like functions and control flow structures enable the creation of complex, interactive programs.

 **Syntax**
 Syntax refers to the set of rules that defines the combinations of symbols considered correctly structured programs in a programming language.
 In Python, syntax is designed to be easy to read and write, making it an excellent choice for beginners and experienced programmers alike.
 For instance, unlike some other programming languages, Python uses indentation to define code blocks rather than braces or keywords, which enhances readability.